SocialGouv/streaming-file-encryption/README.md

 Key derivation is done using `HKDF-SHA512`.

-Symmetric encryption is done using `AES-256-GCM` on blocks of 16kiB of cleartext at a time.
+Symmetric encryption is done using either `AES-256-GCM` or `ChaCha20-Poly1305` on blocks of 16kiB of cleartext at a time.

 Final message authentication is done using `HMAC-SHA512`.